JABRI-RX/COD4MWStoryModCheat/README.md

-# COD4MWStoryModCheat
+# COD4MWStoryMod
-A simple internal cheat menu with esp name for Call Of Duty 4 Modern Warfare build 1.5 Story Mode
+A simple internal Mod menu with esp name for Call Of Duty 4 Modern Warfare build 1.5 Story Mode

 ![temp](https://user-images.githubusercontent.com/64046097/138348737-d8068576-e2fc-43af-8b9e-a9ad4039c07e.png)

 # Q&A
 ### Q:What is this Bullshit ?
-### A:This is a Call Of Duty 4 Modern Warfare Story Mode Cheat menu where you can enemyes and other intersering stuff ,
+### A:This is a Call Of Duty 4 Modern Warfare Story Mode Mod menu where you can enemyes and other intersering stuff ,

 ### Q:Is this Internal Or external ?
 ### A:This is internal .